 Note, 5% of every admission fee for this project directly supports the Balkan Heritage Protection Fund's activities!

-New Bulgarian University grants 6 ECTS credits to students for attending the two-week field school sessions, 9 credits to those attending the three-week session and 12 for the four-week session.
+New Bulgarian University grants 6 ECTS credits to students for attending two-week sessions and 9 ECTS credits for attending the four-week session.
 Transcripts of Records (ToR) are available upon request for an additional tuition fee.
 For details: Regulations for obtaining Transcripts of Records.